mananmadani/ZenTiles/Readme.md

 ZenTiles is a mobile-first memory game built with zero dependencies — pure HTML, CSS, and JavaScript.
 Flip tiles, match Zen symbol pairs, and beat your personal best across two difficulty modes.

-The UI uses a Gemini-inspired dark aesthetic with glassmorphism surfaces, 3D tile flip animations, and haptic feedback for a native app feel.
+The UI uses a dark aesthetic with glassmorphism surfaces, 3D tile flip animations, and haptic feedback for a native app feel.

 ---